ietf-wg-cellar/matroska-specification/cellar-codec/block_additional_mappings_intro.md

 associate the `BlockMore` element with a `BlockAdditionMapping` of the associated `Track`.
 See (#block-additional-mapping) on `Block Additional Mappings` for more information.

+It is **RECOMMENDED** to not use a value of 4 for `BlockAddID` and `BlockAddIDValue` when `BlockAddIDType` is not 4 -- i.e., ITU T.35 metadata (#itu-t-35-metadata), as some WebM-oriented demuxers consider a block with `BlockAddID` of 4 as ITU T.35 metadata without checking the `BlockAddIDType` element.

 The following XML depicts a use of a `Block Additional Mapping` to associate a timecode value with a `Block`:

 ```xml